Skip to content

 What's the maintenance overhead on a theatrical lighting rig?

 Significant.
 Moving heads need quarterly head-rotation lubrication, lamp or LED-engine inspection, gobo and colour-wheel cleaning, fan replacement on a 5-year cycle.
-We hold spare lamps, gobos, fans and PSUs for every active deployment; AMC costs run 8–12% of installed value annually for a fully-active venue.
+We hold spare lamps, gobos, fans and PSUs for every active deployment; the AMC is scoped to the venue's active fixtures and priced in writing after review.

 · Begin